Purang-Guge Kingdom: Guge Kingdom

 The emphasis during the Yeshe-Ö rule was religious education, religious architecture and religious reform.
 He raised a young band of monks.
 He dressed himself like a monk and resided in the Tholing Monastery.
 In 1042, the third king invited the Indian master Atiśa to Guge.
 Later in the 11th century a Buddhist conference was arranged at Gyatsa Jhakhang (also known as Yeshe-Ö Temple), an original 10th-century temple now in ruins.
 The Indian monk Atisha, stayed for three years at Tholing and became a famous master in Tibet.
 During his stay in Tholing, the famous Buddhist work he wrote was "Lamp of The Path to Enlightenment."
-He along with the first Abbot, Bin-chen Bzang-po, of Tholing were responsible for introducing the South Asian art to Tibet, particularly the murals depicting a fusion of Indian, Nepalese and Kashmir styles.
+He along with the first Abbot, Bin-chen Bzang-po, of Tholing were responsible for introducing the Indian arts to Tibet, particularly the murals depicting a fusion of several Indian styles.
 The famous murals are the "16 Vajara Dancers" and "The Birth of Sakyamuni," the founder of Buddhism.
 The monasteries were built in Tsaparang and Tholing with mud bricks, along with other temples and monasteries.
 The influence of the Guge Kingdom, particularly the monastic center of Tholing, was felt from Kashmir to Assam in India also.

 Guge's capital was shifted to Tsaparang by 15th century.
 History also records that from 1624 to 1635 an effort was made by a mission headed by António de Andrade, a Portuguese Jesuit, to convert Guge to Roman Catholicism and some locals became Catholics and a church was also built.
 However, as result of local resentment at the Guge ruler's persecution of Buddhism monks, they approached the kingdom of Ladakh to intervene.
 The Ladakhis, who had sought for many years to incorporate Guge into their domain, invaded the kingdom, expelling most of the Christians and destroying the church.